Your Guide To Braces

 Your braces shouldn’t stop you from doing the things you love!
 Feel free to participate in extracurricular activities like you always have, but if you play a sport, we recommend wearing a mouthguard to protect your teeth and braces from injury.

 Braces take some getting used to, but in time, they will become a regular part of your life.
-If you have additional questions or concerns about your orthodontic treatment with braces, contact Charleston Orthodontic Specialists at 843-642-8100 and we will be glad to help you.
+If you have additional questions or concerns about your orthodontic treatment with braces, contact one of our offices and we will be glad to help you.